neok/oioi-documentation/docs/calls/station_post.rst

     An object that holds the station data.
 Fields of a station are:

     id
-        An identifier that uniquely identifies the station in your system (string). name
+        An identifier that uniquely identifies the station (string).

+        .. important:: Every station id must be globally unique.

+    name
         The name is shown to the EV driver (string). description (optional)